maarten-pennings/howto/c64functions/readme.md

 The body of `FNID()` does not call any (user) functions.
 No more stack frame.
 Just a call to `USR()`, which snapshots the stack.
-What is on the stack at the moment of snapshot?
+What should be on the stack at the moment of snapshot?
 This is what got pushed.

 ```txt